AntoineHerrmannGit/Quant/Buonaparte/ReadMe.md

 # Buonaparte
 ------------

-Buonaparte is the main service responsible of exposing API endpoints to microservices and modules.
+Buonaparte is the main service responsible of exposing Strategies.
-As the main character of the Great Army, he leads and manages services and provides for the rest of the project
+As the main character of the Great Army, this service is at the endqueue of all services.